-- 1. As of 1 April 2025, salaries will be increased by a general increase of 1.25%.
-The minimum pay tables will be increased by 2.2% as of 1 April 2025.
+- 1. As of 1 May 2024, salaries will be increased by a general increase of 1.2%.
+The minimum pay tables will be increased as of 1 May 2024 in accordance with the general increase.
 The new minimum pay tables are attached. - 2.
-As of 1 October 2025, salaries will be increased by a pay discussion element of 1.25%.
+As of 1 May 2024, salaries will be increased by a pay discussion element of 1.3%.
+In accordance with section 40 of the Collective Agreement, it is possible to agree on a different timing of the pay discussion element in the period from 1 May to 1 November 2024.

-The size of the pay discussion element is calculated from the regular working time salary sum of employees in August 2025.
+The amount of the pay discussion element is calculated based on the salary totals for the employees' regular working time for the previous month.